rlutowsk/jupyter-gap/README.md

 At the current stage of development a GAP package [JupyterKernel](https://gap-packages.github.io/JupyterKernel) the code is nicely colored with notebook version 6, which is included in the application.

+## Tags

+The container comes with the followings tags:

+- latest: the minimal one for running Jupyter Notebook
+- devel: in addition to the above it has development capabilities (`gcc`, `g++`, `gac`)
+- full: with all GAP packages, except [XGAP](https://gap-packages.github.io/xgap)

 ## Use of docker compose

 An easy way of running the container is to invoke